maximo-24/maximo-24/README.md

 <h1>⇒ABOUT ME</h1>

 <div align="justify">
-An enthusiastic web developer who specializes in building dynamic and intuitive websites.
+<h3>An enthusiastic web developer who specializes in building dynamic and intuitive websites.
 I enjoy creating user-friendly designs and finding solutions to challenging issues.
-Building responsive, high-performing websites and applications is my area of expertise, and I have a strong foundation in both front-end and back-end technologies.
+Building responsive, high-performing websites and applications is my area of expertise, and I have a strong foundation in both front-end and back-end technologies. </h3>
 </div>

 <h1>⇒TECHNICAL FUNDAMENTAL SKILLS</h1>